I know why people search “Why I Left eXp Realty” so often.

 There are still some people who aren’t taking this issue seriously.

-Ok, a friend of mine actually moved her 20 person brokerage over to eXp, and I had to find out why, so I interviewed her here.
+Okay, a friend of mine moved her 20-person brokerage over to eXp, and I had to find out why, so I interviewed her here.

-But I told you that I recently left eXp as well, so I’ll share my reasoning with you.
+But I told you I recently left eXp, so I’ll share my reasoning.

 For starters, I think eXp Realty is an excellent real estate company.

-I moved to eXp because I saw the opportunity to grow an international team of agents (that idea was cool to me).
+I moved to eXp because I saw the opportunity to grow an international team of agents (that idea was incredible to me).

 It was hard to leave my independent brokerage and move to eXp.